lokeshpara/Basic-python/Homework2/README.md

 # Iris Dataset Feature Analysis

 This Python script analyzes and visualizes relationships between different features of the famous Iris dataset using scatter plots and correlation analysis.
+The analysis focuses on understanding how different physical measurements of Iris flowers relate to each other and how these relationships vary across different species.

 ## Assignment Description